-Mark Rowlands, sales director at currency provider Covent Garden FX, explains that buying in advance allows travelers to shop around for the best rate and hedge against exchange rate fluctuations that might affect their buying power.
+Mark Rowlands, sales director at currency provider Covent Garden FX, explains that buying foreign currency in advance allows travelers to shop around for the best rate and hedge against exchange rate fluctuations that might affect their buying power.
 Buying in advance can also give you peace of mind if you’re traveling to a place where ATMs might not be prevalent, or if you’re concerned about your card being declined.

 Below are Rowlands’ tips for getting the best deal when buying foreign currency.